-We will make every reasonable attempt to grade blind.
+I will make every reasonable attempt to grade blind.
 In order to maintain blind grading on assignments submitted through turnitin.com, you must create a new or edit an existing turnitin.com account.
 For your first name, enter your four-digit personal class ID number.
 For your last name, enter your four-digit personal class ID number.
-Submit all of your assignments for this class using this account that keeps your identity masked from us.
+Submit all of your assignments for this class using this account that keeps your identity masked from me.

 Exams.
-Four equally weighted exams including short answer questions.
-Each exam is worth 20% of your course grade (100 points each for a total of 400 points).
+Four equally weighted exams consisting of short answer questions.
+Each exam is worth 20% of your course grade.
 These exams generally will not be cumulative.
 These will be 50-minute exams.
 All grading will be done blind so only put your personal class ID number on your exams.
 Review sheets for exams (and other course documents) will be posted on Moodle.